Isilin/Filedepot/README.txt

  - File Downloads are logged to the Druapl Recent Log messages
  - Check the Drupal Recent Log messages for any module errors and other module events - type: filedepot

-The Filedepot module is provided by Nextide www.nextide.ca and written by Blaine Lang (blainelang)
+The Filedepot module is developed by Nextide www.nextide.ca

 Dependencies